2raj2raj/bitcoin-educational-content/courses/biz205/en.md

 - **Transaction Optimization**: Optimizing Bitcoin transactions involves strategies like batching to reduce fees and prioritizing transactions based on the fee per byte.
 Tools such as Partially Signed Bitcoin Transactions (PSBT) facilitate secure transaction transfers between different wallet applications, enhancing interoperability.

 - **UTXO Management**: Unspent Transaction Outputs (UTXOs) are critical to transaction management.
-Avoid creating dust UTXOs, as they may incur higher fees than their value.
+Avoid creating dust UTXOs, as they may incur higher fees than their value is worth.
 Use wallets that minimize UTXO fragmentation and consider full UTXO usage when transferring funds to an exchange to reduce the creation of change.

 Mastering these advanced aspects of Bitcoin wallet management and transaction optimization will not only enhance security but also improve the efficiency of your Bitcoin operations, allowing for more sophisticated use of digital assets.